nit29sin/Fine-Tuning_DistilRoberta_using_LoRA/README.md

 <h3> Results  </h3>

+Plots are added in the plots directory of this repository. <br>
+Profiler results can be found in the log folder inside the log files <br>

 <ul>
 <li> Finetuning using LoRA (r=8,alpha=16), Test Accuracy - 89.71%</li>
 <li> Finetuning without LoRA (selective finetuning), Test Accuracy - 87.39%</li>